Why does my game keep crashing?

 If the previous steps didn't resolve the issue, please contact support and provide the following information:

-- When do you recieve the error? (e.g. after pressing Play, when the splash screen appears, during gameplay, or while loading a character)
+- When do you receive the error? (e.g. after pressing Play, when the splash screen appears, during game play, or while loading a character)

 - If you are experiencing game crashes, does it happen with a specific character or in-game location?